cedricg-mirror/cedricg-mirror.github.io/_tmp/tmp.md

 # ASN1_unknown

 This function would require some reverse-engineering to maybe enable a runtime execution.
-It requires tow parameters of fixed size that are used to create an ASN.1 Decoder and Encoder.
+It requires two parameters of fixed size that are used to create an ASN.1 Decoder and Encoder and 14 unknown parameters
+Without a domain controler, I cannot run past the LsaQueryInformationPolicy call in dynamic analysis

 ```php
 /*